openwdl/wdl/SPEC.md

 Int i = f.a
 ```

-Due to the lack of explicitness in the typing of `Object` being at odds with the goal of being able to know the type information of all WDL declarations, **the `Object` type, the `object` literal syntax, and all of the [standard library functions](#-read_objects) with `Object` parameters or return values have been deprecated and will be removed in the next major version of the WDL specification**.
-All uses of `Object` can be replaced with [structs](#struct-definition).
+Due to the lack of explicitness in the typing of `Object` being at odds with the goal of being able to know the type information of all WDL declarations, the use of the `Object` type and the `object` literal syntax have been deprecated.
+In WDL 2.0, `Object` will become a [hidden type](#hidden-types) that may only be instantiated by the runtime engine. `Object` declarations can be replaced with use of [structs](#struct-definition).

+#### Hidden Types

+A hidden type is one that may only be instantiated by the runtime engine, and cannot be used in a declaration within a WDL file.
+There is currently only one hidden type, `Union`; however, in WDL 2.0, `Object` will also become a hidden type.

+##### Union

+The `Union` type is used for a value that may have any one of several concrete types.
+A `Union` value must always be coerced to a concrete type.
+The `Union` type is used in two placed:

+* It is the type of the special [`None`](#optional-types-and-none) value.
+* It is the return type of some standard library functions, such as [`read_json`](#read_json).

 #### Type Conversion